-Professor Franco's research activities are mainly devoted to the deep understanding of the operation principles of electrochemical devices for energy conversion and storage, such as fuel
+Professor Franco's research activities are mainly devoted to the deep understanding of the operation principles of electrochemical devices for energy storage and conversion, such as

-cells, electrolyzers, rechargeable batteries and supercapacitors.
+rechargeable batteries, supercapacitors, fuel cells and electrolyzers.
 In strong interaction with experimentalists, his approach consists in developing novel multiphysics, multiscale and

 multiparadigm models describing the materials, components and devices behavior in conditions representative of real applications.

-This approach is articulated in two strongly connected axes (see links on the right of this page for more details):
+This approach is articulated in two strongly connected axes (see links on the right of this page or the button below for more details):

 - specific modeling and simulation techniques are used to calculate activity, stability, selectivity, physico-chemical and structural properties of the materials towards electrochemical

 reactions and transport processes which are relevant for the devices operation.
 These techniques include:

 - ab initio approach (Density Functional Theory) to predict the electrochemical pathways and associated elementary energetics of the single reaction steps;

 - Monte Carlo approach to predict the morphology of multimetallic nanoparticles, particulary in relation with degradation and adsorbates-induced reconstruction phenomena;

 - mean-field elementary kinetics approach to predict experimental observables (e.g. electrode potential) as function of the nanostructural and chemical properties of the materials (via the